mooxphp/moox/README.md

     <br>
 </p>

-# TallUI Monorepo
+# Moox Monorepo

-Welcome to the TallUI project.
+Welcome to the Moox project.
 We are in an early stage of development.
 We will soon publish our first components and packages for Laravel and the TALL-Stack.
 Stay tuned.

-This is the TallUI Monorepo containing all packages and the Laravel dev app.
+This is the Moox Monorepo containing all packages and the Laravel dev app.

 ## Packages

-TallUI packages are categorized in
+Moox packages are categorized in

--   [\_components](./_components/README.md) - Laravel packages only packed with Blade and Livewire components
 -   [\_data](./_data/README.md) - Laravel packages only used as data-provider (model, migration, seeding)
--   [\_icons](./_icons/README.md) - Laravel packages only with SVG icons, compatible with Blade Icons
 -   [\_other](./_other/README.md) - Other Laravel packages or assisting repos like Builder and Satis
--   [\_packages](./_packages/README.md) - Full blown Laravel packages like TallUI Core or Admin Panel
+-   [\_packages](./_packages/README.md) - Full blown Laravel packages like Blog, Pages, Jobs
--   [\_themes](./_themes/README.md) - Themes for the admin (backend) or website (frontend)
+-   [\_themes](./_themes/README.md) - Themes for admin (backend) or website (frontend)

 Packages are automatically updated to their own read-only repos when pushed to `main`.
 See the [Builder docs](./_builder/README.md) for more information about how to build and publish packages.

 ## Installation

-The Laravel dev app in the root-folder of the TallUI Monorepo is made for instant development with Laravel Valet, Laravel Sail or Laragon.
+The Laravel dev app in the root-folder of the Moox Monorepo is made for instant development with Laravel Valet, Laravel Sail or Laragon.

 ```bash
 # Use the prepared composer.json